cloudflare/terraform-provider-cloudflare/website/docs/r/custom_ssl.html.markdown

 ## Import

-Custom SSL Certs can be imported using a composite ID formed of the zone id and [certificate id](https://api.cloudflare.com/#custom-ssl-for-a-zone-properties), separated by a "/" e.g.
+Custom SSL Certs can be imported using a composite ID formed of the zone ID and [certificate ID](https://api.cloudflare.com/#custom-ssl-for-a-zone-properties), separated by a "/" e.g.

 ```